Seedmanc/Tumblr-image-sorter/Chrome tampermonkey/README.md

 # Chrome version for Tampermonkey

 This version is designed for use with the Tampermonkey userscript engine of Chrome.
+  It appears to be working in Greasemonkey for Firefox as well.

 ## Installation instructions